 The Lorraine Nelson Herrick Scholarship in Arts and Sciences is offered to UC Boulder students searching for disability scholarships only.
 Students may be enrolled to attend, a current undergrad, or enrolled in graduate school.
 Students will receive special consideration if they are a resident of Colorado, have multiple sclerosis, and have declared an anthropology major–none of the former listed are requirements.
 Students are required to supply documentation of their disability.
 Incoming freshman will be notified of awards in early April.
 Continuing students are notified in mid April.
 Transfer students are notified in mid July.
 Graduate students may contact the school if needed.
 If no word is received by May, the student most likely did not receive an award.

-Microsoft disAbility Scholarship
+Microsoft Disbility Scholarship

-The Microsoft disAbility Scholarship anchored through the Microsoft Global Diversity and Inclusion program offers disability scholarships for high school students exploring careers in the technology industry, including vocational and academic colleges.
+The Microsoft Disability Scholarship anchored through the Microsoft Global Diversity and Inclusion program offers disability scholarships for high school students exploring careers in the technology industry, including vocational and academic colleges.
 To be considered, students must live with a disability as defined by WHO.
 Students must demonstrate a financial need and have a GPA of 3.0.
 They must declare a major in engineering, law, business, or related fields.
 When students apply, they must include extracurricular activities, work experience, unofficial transcripts, three essays, and two letters of recommendation.

 Nicholas J. Deleonardis Scholarship of The American Sign Language Project